MidnightDreamerX17/skill20/Races/Minotaur.md

 # Minotaur

-Minotaurs range from human-looking people with bull legs and cow ears, to fully beastial appearances.
+**Physical Appearance:** One extreme of Minotaur appearance is a full-bodied human with cow ears and a cow tail.
+The other extreme is a bull or heifer that stands on two legs and has humanoid hands.

 - Vision: Daylight Vision
 - Theoretical Lifespan: 250 years